moba55/Project-Cleang-Data-using-MySQL/README.md

 # Project-Cleang-Data-using-MySQL

-This project focuses on cleaning a simple CSV dataset containing lay off information about people, their companies, and layoff details.
+This project focuses on cleaning a simple CSV dataset containing information about companies and there and laid off details.
 The dataset includes:

 Company name

 Company location

-Total number of layoffs
+Total number of laid offs

-Layoff percentage
+Laid off percentage

 Industry